 Take the DIY approach

 Not all jobs require the expertise of a trained professional.
 Tasks like demolition and painting, for example, can be done easily.
 So, if you’re looking to keep your budget healthy, you’ll want to shoulder some of the tasks yourself because it will allow you to avoid spending too much on labour costs.
 However, make sure that you take on work that you can comfortably do.
 If you choose to tackle specialist work, you may end up making mistakes that could lead to costly repairs.
+You can even upcycle old furniture with vinyl wrap.

 Consider buying second-hand